dbt-labs/snowflake_summit_formula1_workshop_draft/3-connect-to-data-source.md

 ---
-title: "Connect to data source"
+title: "Load data into Snowflake"
 id: "3-connect-to-data-source"
-description: "Connect to data source"
+description: "Load data into Snowflake"
 ---
 We need to obtain our data source by copying our Formula 1 data into Snowflake tables from a public S3 bucket that dbt Labs hosts.

-1. When a new Snowflake account is created, there should be a preconfigured warehouse in your account named `COMPUTE_WH`.
-2. If for any reason your account doesn’t have this warehouse, we can create a warehouse using the following script:
+1. Your new Snowflake account has a preconfigured warehouse named `COMPUTE_WH`.
+If for some reason you don’t have this warehouse, we can create a warehouse using the following script:

     ```sql
     create or replace warehouse COMPUTE_WH with warehouse_size=XSMALL
     ```
-3. Rename the worksheet to `data setup script` since we will be placing code in this worksheet to ingest the Formula 1 data.
-Make sure you are still logged in as the **ACCOUNTADMIN** and select the **COMPUTE_WH** warehouse.
+2. Rename the worksheet by clicking the worksheet name (this is automatically set to the current timestamp) using the option **…** and **Rename**.
+Rename the file  to `data setup script` since we will be placing code in this worksheet to ingest the Formula 1 data.
+Make sure your role is set as the **ACCOUNTADMIN** and select the **COMPUTE_WH** warehouse.

     <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/3-connect-to-data-source/1-rename-worksheet-and-select-warehouse.png" title="Rename worksheet and select warehouse"/>

-4. Copy the following code into the main body of the Snowflake worksheet.
+3. Copy the following code into the main body of the Snowflake worksheet.
 You can also find this setup script under the `setup` folder in the [Git repository](https://github.com/dbt-labs/python-snowpark-formula1/blob/main/setup/setup_script_s3_to_snowflake.sql).
-The script is long since it's bring in all of the data we'll need today!
+The script is long since it's bringing in all of the data we'll need today!
+Generally during this lab we'll be explaining and breaking down the queries.
+We won't going line by line, but we will point out important information related to our learning objectives!

     ```sql
     -- create and define our formula1 database